CS 184: Computer Graphics and Imaging, Spring 2024

 points as this represented each individual row before iterating through each of the width points to create

 the required springs.
-I calculated the x
+I calculated the x position in order to fit

-within the cloth's width.
+num_width_points within the cloth's width.
 Depending on whether the

-cloth was horizontal or vertical, I made sure to set y
+cloth was horizontal or vertical, I made sure to set y to either be 1

-or the correctly spaced out position fit the necessary number of width points and set z
+or the correctly spaced out position fit the necessary number of width points and set z to either the correctly spaced out position fit the necessary number

 of width points or the random offset.
-Before inserting the PointMass
+Before inserting the PointMass,

 I checked to see the object should be pinned or not.
 Finally, I iterated through the two-dimensional grid

-positions and converted them into the PointMass
+positions and converted them into the PointMass one-dimensional

-vector position and checked for boundary conditions before creating the STRUCTURAL
+vector position and checked for boundary conditions before creating the STRUCTURAL, SHEARING, and BENDING springs as listed in the homework description.

-Take some screenshots of scene/pinned2.json
+Take some screenshots of scene/pinned2.json from a viewing angle

 where you can clearly see the cloth wireframe to show the structure of your point masses and springs.